 Frequently Asked Questions

-No. A Quinnipiac Poll from February 2018 showed that 67% of Americans support an outright ban on the sale of assault rifles.
+Yes.
+A Quinnipiac Poll from February 2018 showed that 67% of Americans support an outright ban on the sale of assault rifles.
 A more recent poll, conducted by Politico in August 2019, showed 70% of all voters favored a ban on assault weapons and 72% favored banning large-capacity magazines.

 “Which firearms are included in the definition of assault weapons?”